coverclock/com-diag-hazer/README.md

 * ENOMSG - error in the begin matter e.g. no discernable identifiers.
 * ERANGE - time, latitude, longitude, etc. value out of range.

+Each Hazer library function that parses NMEA sentences (hazer), UBX packets (yodel), or RTCM messages (tumbleweed) returns a value >= 0 if the data was valid and any PNT structures passed to the function were updated.
+If the function returns a value < 0, the data was rejected, and errno is set to a value.
+If errno > 0, then the data was invalid and the error number, as indicated in the list above, suggests the reason why.
+If errno == 0, then the data was valid but indicated that the GNSS device did not have a valid solution, so the PNT structures were not updated.

 ## Synchronization

 The following log messages regarding input stream synchronization may